 ICAP Service URI Specifies the Uniform Resource Identifier for the ICAP service.
-The format is: icap://hostname:port/path For example: icap://ICAP_machine:1344/REQMOD The default ICAP port is 1344.
+The format is: icap://hostname:port/path For example: icap://ICAP_machine:1344/reqmod The default ICAP port is 1344.
 If you are using the default port, you need not specify it in the URI.
 An optional secondary URI service can be specified immediately after the first by adding a comma and the URI of the second service, no spaces.
-Analyze HTTPS Content Select whether decrypted traffic should be sent to Data Security for analysis or sent directly to the destination.
-Analyze FTP Uploads Select whether to send FTP upload requests to Websense Data Security for analysis.
+Analyze HTTPS Content Select whether decrypted traffic should be sent to the data protection software for analysis or sent directly to the destination.
+Analyze FTP Uploads Select whether to send FTP upload requests to the data protection software for analysis.
 The FTP proxy feature must be enabled.
-See FTP , page 322.
+See FTP , page 325.

-Action for Communication Errors Select whether to allow traffic or send a block page if Content Gateway receives an error while communication with Websense Data Security.
-Action for Large files Select whether to allow traffic or send a block page if a file larger than the size limit specified in Data Security is sent.
-The default size limit in Data Security is 12 MB.
+Action for Communication Errors Select whether to allow traffic or send a block page if Content Gateway receives an error while communication with the data protection software.
+Action for Large files Select whether to allow traffic or send a block page if a file larger than the size limit specified in the data protection software is sent.
+The default size limit in TRITON AP-DATA and Websense Data Security Suite is 12 MB.